Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 It was hard to tell whether the Firebird or the Voidripper was more effective against them.
 Firebirds could accelerate *much* harder along their main thrust axis, but Voidrippers were far more nimble in three dimensions, being pretty much equally as good at +X, +Y and +Z acceleration.

 The Gaoian ships were *perfectly* designed for space combat.
-They were more or less useless in an atmosphere, where acceleration and the “bite” of a flight control surface mattered.
+They were more or less useless in an atmosphere, where acceleration and the "bite" of a flight control surface mattered.
 The benefits of priorities, and no need for air superiority in their own territory...

 Together, the two designs of fighter formed a hammer and anvil.
 Firebirds could lance straight in and through, leaving shattered scrap metal in their wake and winning every time on sheer kinetic energy.
 Paired with Voidripper wingmen, they became impossible to catch off-guard.

 All of that became a good deal less straightforward whenever an actual broodship or asteroid facility turned up, though.
 The belt seemed to contain hundreds of them, hidden in low-emissions mode or cloaked.

-*“This is RACER-FOUR-ONE, contact.”*
+*"This is RACER-FOUR-ONE, contact."*

 Rylee kept a sharp eye on her instruments as a new violent clash played out somewhere fifty million kilometers away.
 If need be, that distance was nothing at all for a Firebird and she could personally lend assistance in fewer than five seconds.
 If need be.

 As she listened to the contact report, the pilot’s cool, unflustered tone belied the severity of what he’d just run into.
 Three broodships had powered up and were now forming an interlinked shield web around themselves and an asteroid.
 Racer Four-One had found something important.

-USS *San Diego’s* comms officer had a fittingly deep, resonant voice. *“San Diego en route.”*
+USS *San Diego’s* comms officer had a fittingly deep, resonant voice. *"San Diego en route."*

 In Rylee’s HUD, the *San Diego* and the *Gene Roddenberry* both blinked forward from the back of the formation, flashing across millions of miles of space to arrive within seconds, alongside their CAP.

 Rylee let them work.
 She had a rock to investigate.
 It turned out to be a boring pock-marked potato, not yet touched by Hunter industry.
 Her WSO tagged it as clear, and they moved on.

-Minutes later, her attention was drawn to that deep resonant voice again. *“PHOENIX-SIX-ACTUAL, San Diego.
+Minutes later, her attention was drawn to that deep resonant voice again. *"PHOENIX-SIX-ACTUAL, San Diego.
 Got a hardened facility here.
-GRANDFATHER wants your wing to tidy up and return to staging orbit.”*
+GRANDFATHER wants your wing to tidy up and return to staging orbit."*

 As a reminder that there was still only the one star on her shoulder, Rylee still had people she answered to, and right now, that included Grandfather Vark.
 She was in charge of the fighters, but that was just one component of this operation and in this case, that meant her fun was done.
-“Copy that.”
+"Copy that."

 The staging orbit was back inside the safety of the layered shields around the liberated planet, and *specifically* at the beacon buoy where HMS *Caledonia* was waiting, with a HEAT team on board in case they were needed.
 Which, from the sounds of things, they would be.
 A hardened facility was any that, by definition, couldn’t reliably be destroyed from the outside even if they nuked it.